cachapa/firedart/README.md

 ## Dependencies

-Add firedart to your `pubspec.yaml` file:
+Add Firedart to your `pubspec.yaml` file:

 ``` yaml
 dependencies: